JuliaMath/Roots.jl/README.md

   roots of `p`).
 This can be subject to numeric issues when the polynomial has high degree or nearby roots.

+  For convenience, `fzeros(f::Function, a::Real, b::Real)` will split
+  the interval `[a,b]` into many subintervals and apply `fzero` to each bracketing subinterval.
+This naive algorithm will miss double roots that lie within the same subinterval and miss roots where the function does not cross the $x$ axis.

-  The `roots` function from the `Polynomial` package will find all the roots of a polynomial.
+* The `roots` function from the `Polynomial` package will find all the roots of a polynomial.
 It suffers when the polynomial has high multiplicities.
 The `multroot` function is provided to handle this case a bit better.
 The function follows algorithms due to Zeng,